 Small droplets feel the vibe

-A team of researchers at the University of Bristol have used ultrasonic forces to accurately pattern thousands of microscopic water-based droplets.
+A team of researchers from the Schools of Chemistry, Engineering & Physics have used ultrasonic forces to accurately pattern thousands of microscopic water-based droplets.
 Each droplet can be designed to perform a biochemical experiment, which could pave the way for highly efficient lab-on-a-chip devices with future applications in drug discovery and clinical diagnostics.

 In a new study published today in Nature Communications, an interdisciplinary team from Bristol’s departments of chemistry, physics and engineering, have shown a non-contact method to pattern chemically encoded aqueous droplets into a two-dimensional array under water.